This is a photograph of cumulus clouds.

 You might also be interested in:

 Clouds with vertical growth include cumulus and cumulonimbus clouds.
-These clouds grow high up into the atmosphere rather than spreading across the sky.
-They span all levels of the troposphere and can...more
+These clouds develop by warm air rising from the surface.
+They grow high up into the atmosphere rather than spreading out.
+Cumulus and...more

 Cumulus clouds can be associated with good or bad weather.
 Cumulus humilis clouds are common in the summer and are associated with fair weather.
 They are usually widely spaced in the sky, have a flat base...more